MarSmOke/Sprint_7/README.md

-API-тесты для сервиса Яндекс.Самокат.\
+API tests for the Yandex.Scooter service\

-**Структура репозитория**:
+**Repository structure**:
-- **api_methods**: содержит методы для работы с API;
+- **api_methods**: contains methods for working with the API;
-- **tests**: содержит тесты, покрывающие указанные эндпоинты API сайта;
+- **tests**: contains tests covering the specified endpoints of the API;
-- **allure_results**: содержит результаты прогона тестов;
+- **allure_results**: contains the results of running tests;
-- **data.py**: содержит константы (URLs, данные профиля, данные заказа) для тестов;
+- **data.py**: contains constants (URLs, profile data, order data) for tests;
-- **requirements.txt**: содержит данные о пакетах для настройки окружения для успешного запуска.\
+- **requirements.txt**: contains information about packages to configure the environment for a successful launch.\

-Реализованные тесты:
+Implemented tests:
-- test_create_courier - тесты на создание курьера;
+- test_create_courier - tests for creating a courier;
-- test_create_order - тесты на создание заказа;
+- test_create_order - tests for creating an order;
-- test_login_courier - тесты на логин курьера;
+- test_login_courier - tests for courier login;
-- test_order_list - тест на получение списка заказов.
+- test_order_list - test for getting a list of orders.

-Команда для запуска: python -m pytest tests \
+Command to run: python -m pytest tests \
-Команда для чтения результатов: allure serve allure_results
+Command to read results: allure serve allure_results

-! Известные баги:
+!
+Known bugs:
-- попытка логина только с одним параметром логина отдаёт 504 (падение по таймауту);
+- login attempt with only one login parameter returns 504 (failure due to timeout);
-- 404 ошибка как на попытку логина несуществующего юзера, так и на попытку логина с опечатками в логине/пароле.
+- 404 error for a login attempt by a non-existent user and for a login attempt with typos in the login/password.